Frequently Asked

 Note: The price is subject to change depending on the accessories you may need for installation.

-Pickup is free from our yard in Glenfield, Auckland.
+Pick up is free from our yard in Glenfield, Auckland.

 Otherwise shipping can be arranged to anywhere in NZ or the Pacific Islands.